awood/crl-stream/METHOD.md

 will retain the public key to insert into the AuthorityKeyIdentifier extension that is required by RFC 5280 for version 2 CRLs.

+The signature is also affected by the algorithm used to compute the digest, e.g.
+SHA1 or SHA256.
+Usage of SHA1 is discouraged so we should allow users to upgrade if they wish.
+After creating the writer instance but before starting the streaming process, the user is allowed to select which digest algorithm they want to use for the hasher.

 Our modifications can include either additions of revoked certificate entries or deletions of existing entries where the certificate has reached its expiration data and will thus never be valid in any circumstance.